georgevreilly/georgevreilly.github.io/content/blog/2023/01/10/rust-baum-1.rst

 __ https://louwrentius.com/understanding-storage-performance-iops-and-latency.html
 __ https://gms.tf/on-the-costs-of-syscalls.html

-There is `no specific order`__ to entries in a directory.
+There is `no specific order`__ to entries in a directory or to the results returned by low-level APIs like ``fs::read_dir``.
 By default, ``ls`` sorts entries alphabetically, but it can also sort by creation time, modification time, or size, in ascending or descending order.

 __ https://stackoverflow.com/a/8977490/6364

-Mac filesystems (APFS and HFS+) are case-insensitive by default, although they preserve the case of the original filename.
+Unix filesystems are case-sensitive, but Mac filesystems (APFS and HFS+) are case-insensitive by default, although they preserve the case of the original filename.
 Windows' filesystems (NTFS, exFAT, and FAT32) are `likewise`__ case-preserving and case-insensitive.
-Unix filesystems are case-sensitive.

 __ https://learn.microsoft.com/en-us/windows/win32/fileio/filesystem-functionality-comparison